lumail/lumail/API.md

 * `maildir.limit` contains any constraint in-use `all|new|pattern`.
 * `maildir.max` contains the (integer) count of messages.
 * `maildir.current` contains the index of the currently selected maildir.

+The global `ARGS` table contains all arguments passed to the command-line, and can be used for your own purposes.